Skip to content

 Pros:

-• 4,500 starting watts handles RV AC without soft-start kit
+• 4,500 starting watts handles RV air conditioners without a soft-start kit

 • 52 dBA is remarkably quiet for 3,700 running watts